 If you stand at a bar and order a soda on a weekend you might get comments from people around you asking “Are you going by car?“.
 To get in the right mood Swedes meet at pre-parties with friends, also because this is a much cheaper way to get drunk than buying expensive drinks in the Swedish bars and clubs.

 The concept of having a “white week” or “-month”, which means being abstinent from alcohol for certain period of time, is widely spread in Sweden.

 Many Swedes consider the regulation of access to alcohol through Systembolaget as necessary, because otherwise they expect that even more people become alcoholics.
 About 4,4% of the Swedish population has an alcohol-related disease or addiction.
 Which is why the Swedish state tries to reduce and limit the consumption, not least through high prices in Systembolaget or tax.
 Researchers believe that opening the alcohol market for private businesses could possibly lead to an increase of alcohol consumption of about 30%.

 The Swedes and their ambivalent relationship to alcohol

 To sum things up, Swedes have an ambivalent relationship to alcohol and drinking.
 They often drink either nothing at all or a lot.
-Alcohol and drinking is a big topic of the Swedish society.
-On one hand Swedes glorify it for “letting them be who they really are” (as the slogan of a popular Swedish beer brand claims) – which means it helps them temporarily getting rid of their shyness and letting them overcome their daily life social distance, bringing them closer together – on the other hand they are afraid of alcoholism and all the drawbacks that come along with excessive alcohol consumption.
+Alcohol and drinking is a big topic in the Swedish society.
+On one hand Swedes glorify it for “letting them become who they really are” (as the slogan of a popular Swedish beer brand claims) – which means it helps them temporarily getting rid of their shyness and letting them overcome their daily life social distance, bringing them closer together – on the other hand they are very afraid of alcoholism and all the drawbacks that come along with excessive alcohol consumption.